bhatti/api-mock-service/README.md

 - Create a playground for testing APIs interactively so that users can learn the APIs quickly.
 - Support contract based testing from both consumer and producer sides.
 - Chain group tests and execute them in a specific order so that output of a one test scenario can be used as an input to next test scenarios.
+- Import test scenarios from HAR files (https://w3c.github.io/web-performance/specs/HAR/Overview.html) or export scenarios to HAR formats.
+- Persist execution of test scenarios that can be replayed for consumer and producer based contract testing.

 This service is based on an older mock-service https://github.com/bhatti/PlexMockServices, I wrote a while ago.
 As, it's written in GO, you can either download GO runtime environment or use Docker to install it locally.